ataustin/secretsanta/README.md

 run_secret_santa(config_path)
 ```

-Read on to learn how to set up your credentials and the config.
+Before you begin, please read on to learn how to set up your credentials
+and the config.

+## Getting set up
+Important!
+This package uses the Gmail API which is accessed using the `gmailr` package.
+You must go through the setup, which is well documented in the `gmailr` github repo, available [here](https://github.com/r-lib/gmailr).

-## Setup details
+## Workflow details
 To run a Secret Santa with this package, you will:

 1. create a config file containing details about your setup;